CoLRev-Environment/colrev/analysis/readme.md

 - TODO: The script acquires PDFs for the full-text eligibility assessment in screen 2.
 - It queries the unpaywall api.
-- If there are unliked files in the `data/pdfs` directory, it links them
+- If there are unliked files in the `pdfs` directory, it links them
-- It creates a csv file (`data/missing_pdf_files.csv`) listing all PDFs that need to be retrieved manually.
+- It creates a csv file (`missing_pdf_files.csv`) listing all PDFs that need to be retrieved manually.

 - Manual PDF acquisition: acquire PDF and rename PDFs as `citation_key.pdf`, move to `dat/pdfs` directory.
 Rerun the `acquire_pdfs` script to link the pdfs into the `references.bib`.

 - Check whether PDFs can be opened from Jabref.
-This might require you to set the Library > Library properties > General file directory to the `data/pdfs` directory, which is stored in the `references.bib` as follows:
+This might require you to set the Library > Library properties > General file directory to the `pdfs` directory, which is stored in the `references.bib` as follows:

 ```
 @Comment{jabref-meta: fileDirectory-username-username-computer:/home/username/path-to-/review-template;}
 ```

-- PDF file links should take the form `file = {:data/pdfs/citation_key.pdf:PDF}`
+- PDF file links should take the form `file = {:pdfs/citation_key.pdf:PDF}`

 6. PDF validation (manual task)